uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

   The critical part of every control plane and worker node is handling updates of the underlying Kubernetes-related packages (`kubernetes-kubeadm kubernetes-kubelet kubernetes-client cri-o cni-plugins`): these updates must be handled with `skuba` from the Management Node.

-  [`skuba-update` will take care of updating the Base Operating System](https://susedoc.github.io/doc-caasp/beta/caasp-admin/single-html/#_base_os). `skuba-update` will honor the repository configuration:
+  [`skuba-update` will take care of updating the Base Operating System automatically](https://susedoc.github.io/doc-caasp/beta/caasp-admin/single-html/#_base_os). `skuba-update` will honor the repository configuration:

   - SCC
   - registry.suse.com
   - Uyuni/SUSE Manager with Content Lifecycle Management filters

-  NOTE: `skuba-update` will not update the Management Node.
-Before calling `skuba-update` from the Uyuni/SUSE Manager web interface or API, Uyuni/SUSE Manager will update the `skuba` package running on the corresponding Management Node.
+  NOTE: `skuba-update` will not update the Management Node - this upgrade must be initiated by SUSE Manager, if the Management Node is not the SUSE Manager node itself.

   #### Bootstrapping control plane and worker nodes

   In Uyuni/SUSE Manager under "CaaS Platform > Deployment > cluster name" there will be a list of machines that: